-All of the assets held in the Default Lifestyle Option are readily realised.
-Because all of the assets held are chosen to meet criteria based upon the likely rates of return, levels of risk and charges, they are not selected with a view to optimising social, environmental or ethical impact of the investments.
+All the assets held in the Default Lifestyle Option are readily realised.
+As all the assets held are chosen to meet criteria based upon the likely rates of return, levels of risk and charges, they are not selected with a view to optimising social, environmental or ethical impact of the investments.